MonashMath/SCI1022/Unix-CLI.md

 Rename `sentences.txt` as `first_two_sentences.txt`.
 Check that the command succeeded.
 Try to rename a file as an existing file.
 What behaviour do you observe?
 ----

-Finally, files are deleted with `rm`. **Be careful!:** this command is highly dangerous, there is **NO UNDO**.
+Finally, files are deleted with `rm`. **Be careful!:** this command is highly dangerous, there is **NO UNDO**. **NEVER TRY** `rm -rf /` (and close friends).
+It is the nuclear button of the shell, it would delete everything!

 ----
 > *__Exercise 13:__*
 Delete the  `first_two_sentences.txt` file.
 Confirm that the command has the desired effect.
 ----

-> *__Note:__* A major goal of this subject (actually of its [second module](Git.md)) is that you start using a distributed version control system on a daily basis in order to systematically trace the changes that you perform into your files (e.g., source codes in a computer programming language, documents, reports, articles, figures, etc.).
+> *__Note:__* A major goal *not covered this year 2020* of this subject (actually of its [second module](Git.md)) is that you start using a distributed version control system on a daily basis in order to systematically trace the changes that you perform into your files (e.g., source codes in a computer programming language, documents, reports, articles, figures, etc.).
 Such systems allow you to keep a mirror (clone) of your files on the Cloud (e.g., [GitHub](https://www.github.com) or [GitLab](https://www.gitlab.com)).
 Although it is still possible to loose data using version control, the probability and amount of data loss are minimized if one keeps to a systematic and appropriate workflow.

 ## 1.3.
 Directories
 <a id="markdown-directories" name="directories"></a>